dotnet/csharplang/proposals/extensions.md

 ### Less specific extension type

+TL;DR: As part of extension member lookup, extension invocations and overload resolution, we consider that members from "less specific" extension types are "hidden" by members from "more specific" extension types.

 If `X` extends `C` and `Y` extends `D`, `X` is considered less specific than `Y`
 when:
 - `C` is a base type of `D`, or
 - `C` is an interface implemented by `D`.

-### Less specific extension member

-TL;DR: As part of extension member lookup, extension invocations and overload resolution, we consider that "less specific" extension members are "hidden" by "more specific" extension members.

-Considering two extension members, `X.I` and `Y.I`, `X.I` is considered less specific than `Y.I` when extension type `X` is less specific than extension type `Y`.

 For example:
 ```csharp